 For the Bread:

 - Combine yeast, brown sugar, and water in a small bowl.
-Let sit 3 minutes until frothy.
-Add 1⁄4 cup olive oil and stir slightly.
+Let sit for 3 minutes until frothy.
+Add ¼ cup olive oil and stir slightly.

-- Turn dough onto a clean, well-floured surface and knead in whole- wheat flour, about 5 minutes until dough is no longer sticky.
+- Turn dough onto a clean, well-floured surface and knead in whole- wheat flour, about 5 minutes until the dough is no longer sticky.

 - Place dough in a large well-oiled bowl and cover with a cloth.
-Let dough rise in a warm place 1 hour until doubled in size.
+Let dough rise in a warm place for 1 hour until doubled in size.

 For the Glaze: